Leukemia: United States

-About 245,000 people in the United States are affected with some form of leukemia, including those that have achieved remission or cure.
+About 245,000 people in the United States are affected with some form of leukemia, including those who have achieved remission or a cure.
 Rates from 1975 to 2011 have increased by 0.7% per year among children.
 Approximately 44,270 new cases of leukemia were diagnosed in the year 2008 in the US.
 This represents 2.9% of all cancers (excluding simple basal cell and squamous cell skin cancers) in the United States, and 30.4% of all blood cancers.

 Among children with some form of cancer, about a third have a type of leukemia, most commonly acute lymphoblastic leukemia.
 A type of leukemia is the second most common form of cancer in infants (under the age of 12 months) and the most common form of cancer in older children.
 Boys are somewhat more likely to develop leukemia than girls, and white American children are almost twice as likely to develop leukemia than black American children.
 Only about 3% cancer diagnoses among adults are for leukemias, but because cancer is much more common among adults, more than 90% of all leukemias are diagnosed in adults.

 Race is a risk factor in the United States.
 Hispanics, especially those under the age of 20, are at the highest risk for leukemia, while whites, Native Americans, Asian Americans, and Alaska Natives are at higher risk than African Americans.

 More men than women are diagnosed with leukemia and die from the disease.
 Around 30 percent more men than women have leukemia.